torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 HCI Management
 --------------

-A driver would normally register itself with HCI and provide the following entry points::
+A driver would analrmally register itself with HCI and provide the following entry points::

   struct nfc_hci_ops {